trak3r/rngesus/README.md

     - recognize patterns like "XdY" and link them to impromptu roller
     - a pop-up modal or just a hover tooltip might be slick (client-side JS)
 - test with a dolmenwood table since it has different font and colors than shadowdark
+- find and disable the rubocop that effs up block comments